New Shelter Building!

 A desire to provide a place where women can regain their lives amidst a loving Christ centered atmosphere was our goal in starting the shelter.
 Many women in Somerset County were seeking shelter but there were none available.
 On January 28, 2010 the New Hope Shelter opened.
-In the first 4 years of operation, we have provided a place for over 300 women and children.
+In the first 4 1/2 years of operations, we have provided a place for over 400 women and children.

-The shelter is currently in the north wing of the New Hope Church while we are in the beginning stages of building a new secure shelter for the women that will be able to house 30 women and at the same time meet the code requirements of the fire marshal.
+The shelter is currently in the north wing of the New Hope Church while we are in the final stages of building a new secure shelter for the women that will be able to house 28 women and children and at the same time meet the code requirements of the fire marshal.